University campus in West Virginia

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Machine Learning Degree Programs in West Virginia
+Best Associate's Machine Learning programs

-West Virginia University at Parkersburg — Parkersburg, WV
+#1West Virginia University at ParkersburgParkersburg, WV

-Hakia Insight: WVU Parkersburg's associate degree creates a direct pipeline into regional healthcare IT and manufacturing—sectors with chronic talent shortages in Appalachia—meaning graduates often skip the four-year premium and land roles within months of finishing.
+Hakia insight.
+WVU Parkersburg's associate degree creates a direct pipeline into regional healthcare IT and manufacturing—sectors with chronic talent shortages in Appalachia—meaning graduates often skip the four-year premium and land roles within months of finishing.

 At the associate's level, you'll build hands-on skills in Python, data analysis, and supervised learning through lab-based coursework designed to prepare you for immediate workforce entry or a seamless transfer to WVU's main campus computer science program.
 The program emphasizes practical applications in healthcare and manufacturing—two major employment sectors in the region—so you're learning tools employers actually use.
 Graduates typically move into data technician or junior analyst roles locally, or complete their bachelor's degree at the flagship university without losing credits.
 The biggest draw here is the direct articulation pathway: your AS credits transfer cleanly, and many students complete their upper-level degree while already working part-time in the field.